 Trail not tracked and not on AllTrails

-Angels Landing: the gift of fear.
-That should be its tagline, because if you’re an intrepid hiker looking for a thrill and want to test yourself against even the toughest trails around then Angels Landing is not one that can easily be conquered!
+Angels Landing is a hike that is for the most extreme of adventure seekers.
+If you’re a hiker looking for a thrill and want to test yourself against even the toughest trails then Angels Landing is not one that can easily be conquered!

-Starting at Scout Lookout on West Rim Trail, it offers breathtaking vistas but also terrifying heights – I personally had no choice other than to turn away from this dare-devil trail!
+Starting at Scout Lookout on the West Rim Trail, Angels Landing offers breathtaking views but also terrifying heights.
+I personally had no choice other than to turn away and head to Refrigerator Peak instead.

-If you’re ready to soar high and tackle Angels Landing, make sure you get a permit from recreation.gov before your adventure takes off!
+If you’re still ready to tackle Angels Landing, make sure you get a permit from recreation.gov well in advance.
 You can try your luck at the day ahead lottery, but I wouldn’t risk it.
 Enter the lottery ahead of time, during the specified entry windows, for your chance at one of seven selected days (or windows of time) to explore Angels Landing.

 Trail: Angels Landing Trail